Complaints and Remedy Policy 2024 - 2027

 “a request from a resident, to the landlord, requiring action to be taken to put something right.”

-This might be a first request for service, advice or a missed appointment.
+This might be a first request for service, advice, or a missed appointment.
+It may be a request for us to explain a policy or decision.
 A service request is not a complaint, but we do record and monitor these.
+We will make it clear to the customer that their enquiry has been addressed as a service request and not a complaint, for clarity and to give them the opportunity to respond.

 4.1 The policy applies to anyone who receives or requests a service from Derby Homes.
 This can include: